PlayTheCity/PlayTheCity/README.markdown

 This project has been founded in Summer 2009 during the 5-Euro-Business and has been developed on ever since.

-Currently Play The City resolves in and around Augsburg.
+Currently Play The City revolves in and around Augsburg.

 How to get this working?
 ------------------------
-First of all, you need node.js (http://nodejs.org) and npm (http://npmjs.org) installed.
+First of all, you need [node.js](http://nodejs.org) and [npm](http://npmjs.org) installed.
 Type in your terminal
 	npm install express ejs less express-dialect mongoose nodemon